 The live-virus varicella vaccine (Varivax) produces persistent immunity against chickenpox.
 The vaccine can prevent chickenpox or reduce the severity of the illness if it is used within 3 days, and possibly up to 5 days, after exposure to the infection.

-The combination varicella and MMR vaccine is usually recommended for the second dose, in children ages 4 - 6 years, as it is not associated with increased risk for febrile seizures in this age group.
+The combination varicella and MMR vaccine is usually recommended for the second dose, in children ages 4 to 6 years, as it is not associated with an increased risk for febrile seizures in this age group.
 Children who are at higher risk for seizures due to a personal or family medical history should generally receive the MMR and varicella vaccines separately.

 Recommendations for the Chickenpox Vaccine in Children

 The U.S. Centers for Disease Control and Prevention's Advisory Committee on Immunization Practices (ACIP) recommends that children receive two doses of the chickenpox vaccine with:

 - The first dose administered when the child is 12 to 15 months years of age